 6. The maximum score is 300

 During any given bowling match, a player can achieve a maximum score of 300.
 Receiving a score of 300 can be accomplished by bowling the maximum of 30 points on each of the ten frames.
 Scoring 300, also known as a perfect game, can only be done if a bowler gets a strike on each of the first nine frames as well as three strikes within the tenth frame.
 In total, a player would have to bowl 12 strikes during a game in order to be perfect.
 This is the most coveted achievement that a bowler can accomplish.
-According to the rules of bowling, it is impossible to achieve a score higher than 300.

 7. Two balls per frame (Besides 10th frame)

 Outside of the tenth frame, a bowler may only have a maximum of two rolls per frame.
 If a bowler is able to achieve a strike on the first ball of a frame, their turn is over.
 This rule does not apply to the tenth frame, which has its own rules applied to it.
-In the tenth frame a bowler can get up to three balls bowled if the first two balls are strikes or the first two balls combine for a spare.
+In the tenth frame, a bowler can get up to three balls bowled if the first two balls are strikes or the first two balls combine for a spare.
 Bowlers are not allowed more than two balls in each frame, and the mechanics behind the lane are programmed to know that two balls is the maximum that a particular player can have.

 8. Proper attire is required

 At a bowling alley, players must wear specialized shoes meant only for bowling alleys.
 Bowling in regular sneakers can ruin the wooden lanes, so alleys usually require that bowlers either rent bowling shoes or bring their own.
 In professional and competitive bowling, bowlers will typically have a different type of shoe on their left and right foot.
 One shoe will be more slippery while the other will have a rubber sole in order to help the bowlers both slide and brake easily.
 Each shoe’s side will be chosen depending on the hand that the bowler uses.
-For example, a right-handed bowler would wear the slippery shoe on their left foot and the ‘braking’ shoe on the right foot.
+For example, a right-handed bowler would wear the slippery shoe on their left foot and the ‘braking’ shoe on their right foot.